Tony Esposito: Rise to fame

 For the 1969–70 season, the Chicago Blackhawks claimed him from Montreal on waivers, known at the time as the "intra-league draft".
 Esposito had a spectacular season with Chicago, posting a 2.17 GAA and setting a modern-day NHL record with fifteen shutouts, for which he won the Calder Memorial Trophy as the league's best rookie.
 He also took the Vezina Trophy (then awarded to the goalies for the team which allowed the fewest goals during the regular seasons) and was named to the First All-Star team at season's end.
 He also was runner-up for league MVP (Hart Memorial Trophy).
 It was during this record-setting season that he earned the nickname "Tony O" for his shutout abilities, with the big letter O looking like the big zero that he kept holding opponents to.
 In 1970–71, he again proved to be one of the league's top goalies and helped Chicago finish first in the NHL's West division.
-The Blackhawks made it to the Stanley Cup Finals, but lost in seven games to Montreal.
+The Blackhawks made it to the Stanley Cup Final, but lost in seven games to Montreal.
 The following season he posted the lowest GAA of his career (1.77) and shared the Vezina with backup Gary Smith.
 He was again selected to the NHL's First All-Star team.

 Esposito was named to Team Canada for the Summit Series of September 1972.
 He was the first goalie to earn a win against the Soviets, splitting Canada's goaltending duties with Montreal's Ken Dryden.
 Esposito posted both the lowest GAA and the highest save percentage of the three goalies (Esposito, Ken Dryden, and Vladislav Tretiak) who appeared in the series.
 Tony's brother Phil had an exceptional series as well and was the inspirational leader of the team.

 Despite the loss of Bobby Hull, Esposito and the Hawks led their division in 1972–73, but lost the Stanley Cup in six games to Montreal.
 Esposito was named to the NHL's Second All-Star team that year.
 The next season, 1973–74, was another brilliant season with a sparkling 2.04 GAA and 10 shutouts.
 Esposito won his third Vezina, sharing it with the Philadelphia Flyers' Bernie Parent, and was again named a Second Team All-Star.

 The Blackhawks declined over the next few seasons although Esposito remained among the top netminders in the NHL.
+Tony won his 300th game on December 3, 1978, with a 4 -3 win over the Colorado Rockies.
 In 1979–80, Esposito enjoyed a fine season with six shutouts and made the First All-Star team for the third time.
 In 1981, he became a naturalized American citizen and played for Team USA in the Canada Cup (he had previously represented Canada at the 1977 Ice Hockey World Championship tournament).
 He played a few more seasons in Chicago before retiring after the 1983–84 season.